mtlynch/mtlynch.io/content/posts/freelancer-guidelines/index.md

 * Make a commit
 * Rebase a commit (occasionally)

+### Repo access

-I assign repo access on a least-privilege basis.
-If you're working on a public repository, you don't need special access.
-You can clone the repo and begin making pull requests.
+I assign repo access on a [least-privilege basis](https://en.wikipedia.org/wiki/Principle_of_least_privilege).
+If you're working on a public repository, you can clone the repo and begin making pull requests with no additional permissions.

 ### Commit hygiene

+Some developers believe that every commit is sacred and beautiful.
+I'm not one of them.

-Some people are picky about maintaining a beautiful commit history.
-You're welcome to do it, but it doesn't matter to me.
-I use Github's squash and merge functionality, so all the commits in the pull request will collapse down to a single commit when I merge.
+It's important to me that the *main* branch has a sane commit history.
+In all other branches, you can commit however you like.
+I use Github's [squash and merge functionality](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-request-merges#squash-and-merge-your-pull-request-commits), so all the commits in a pull request collapse down to a single commit when I merge.

-Write sensible pull requests. ["How to Write a Git Commit Message"](https://chris.beams.io/posts/git-commit/) is a good explanation, but I only care about the pull request message.
-You can
+Write sensible pull requests. ["How to Write a Git Commit Message"](https://chris.beams.io/posts/git-commit/) is a good explanation, but I only care about the pull request title and message.
+Commit messages within the pull request are not important to me.

 ### A few Git rules

 * Don't squash a commit after you've pushed it (especially after I've reviewed it).
-  * This makes it hard to look back
+  * This makes it hard to track edits during the review
 * If you need new changes from the `master` branch, **[rebase](https://www.atlassian.com/git/tutorials/merging-vs-rebasing)** from `master`, never *merge*.
   * Merging clutters the pull request and makes it hard to review.

 If you need to sync changes from the `master` branch into yours (e.g., if other changes occurred while you were working on a pull request),  from `master`.

 ## Testing

-If there are automated tests or CI checks, you're responsible for keeping them green.
+You're responsible for keeping continuous integration tests passing.
 Fix any build breaks before sending me code to review.

 If you've added a feature that changes behavior, you're responsible for adding tests to exercise the new behavior and updating any previous tests.